spinnylights/vulkan-notes/vulkan_notes.md

 primitive generator operates, such as the kind of primitives that are assembled and the spacing of the vertices.

+#### Geometry shaders

+Geometry shaders take primitives as input, either from automatic primitive assembly as dictacted during graphics pipeline creation or as produced by the tessellation stages if tessellation is enabled.

+If tessellation is not enabled, they are able to control the type of primitive they receive as input, similarly to the tessellation evaluation shader.
+They are also able to control the number of times they run per primitive.

 ## Resource descriptors